obibring/grunt-angular-service/README.md

 # grunt-angular-service
 > Convert libraries to Angular services as part of your workflow.

-Use `grunt-angular-service` to wrap non-Angular JS code in Angular service definitions as part of your worklflow.
+`grunt-angular-service` wraps JavaScript code in a call to one of Angular's various provider convenience methods (`factory`, `service`, `constant`, `value`), thereby creating code you can inject via Angular's dependency injection.

 ## Getting Started